kaloyan-marinov/journal-keeper/README.md

 The easiest way to achieve (a) through (c) - with a particular emphasis on (c)! - is to use Docker Compose.
 Even though Docker Compose makes the Docker-based deployment method almost entirely automated, it also does a few things "under the hood" that may remain unnoticed if one's experience with Docker is limited.
 Those things are creating a Docker network; creating a Docker volume; and attaching all running Docker containers to the Docker network.

 In the hope of showing that those things are reasonably tractable, this section is going to achieve (a) through (c) without using Docker Compose at all.
-Instead, it is going to show the exact Docker commands, which need to be issued in order to create Docker network; create a Docker volume; build Docker images; and use the Docker images to run Docker containers attached to the created Docker network.
+Instead, it is going to show the exact Docker commands, which need to be issued in order to create a Docker network; create a Docker volume; build Docker images; and use the Docker images to run Docker containers attached to the created Docker network.

 ---